ALC is a true non profit! Our officers are among the top volunteers and donors to ALC.

 MARTI HALVERSON, WY - Chair-Elect

 Marti retired from the medical durable goods industry and ran for a seat in the Wyoming State House of Representatives in 2012.
-Known for integrity, enthusiasm, hard work, and straight-forwardness Marti has been re-elected in every subsequent election cycle.
+Known for integrity, enthusiasm, hard work, and straight-forwardness Marti served honorably until 2019 and then moved on to work full time within Wyoming's liberty movement.

 She has been active in civic service most of her adult life, and remains active in the Star Valley Medical Auxiliary, American Legion Auxiliary, Star Valley Chamber of Commerce, and Wyoming Girls State Committee.

-Marti has been a key member of the Wyoming House Travel, Recreation, Wildlife and Cultural Resources Committee for the past five years, and has served on the House Judiciary Committee as well as the National Council of State Legislators Law & Criminal Justice Committees, and Interstate Compact for Juveniles.
+Marti was a key member of the Wyoming House Travel, Recreation, Wildlife and Cultural Resources Committee for 5 years, and has served on the House Judiciary Committee as well as the National Council of State Legislators Law & Criminal Justice Committees, and Interstate Compact for Juveniles.

 In 2015 she was named Legislator of the Year by the American Legislative Exchange Council, a national non profit, non-partisan organization that promotes the principles of free markets, limited government, federalism and individual liberty.